 - The temperature from the Heat Transfer interface acts as a thermal load for the Solid Mechanics interface, causing thermal expansion. - The tension and compression from the Solid Mechanics interface acts as a heat source for the Heat Transfer interface, causing local cooling and heating.

-These effects are implemented by the combination of the two multiphysics couplings mentioned above.
+These effects are implemented by the combination of the multiphysics coupling mentioned above, and the use of the temperature from the default model inputs.

 COUPLING FEATURES